title

 In 1820 the United States dispatched four ships to patrol the coast of Africa in cooperation with the British.

 In 1822, freed blacks from the United States arrived in western Africa, their voyage paid for by the American Colonization Society.
 The society's stated purpose was for the freed blacks to start a new life in Africa, safe from discrimination and persecution.
+In reality the society was created by racist Southern legislators wanting to be rid of blacks.
 The refugees were put ashore at a spot named Liberia – associated with the word liberty.
+Diplomatic relations had never been established with the local population.
 The new colony suffered from poor administration, and the refugees had to defend themselves from attacks by local people resenting their intrusion.

 In 1847 Liberia became an independent republic.
 The Liberians were trading in palm oil, coffee, ivory and camwood (used as a red dye).
-Some integration with people around Liberia had taken place, with the original migrants from the United States and their descendants dominating the economy and intellectual life of the new country.
+Some integration between local people and migrants from the United States had taken place, and the descendants of migrants from the United States dominated the economy and intellectual life of the new country.

 The French in Senegal

 In the 1700s, Britain and France had been in conflict over the coastal colony of Senegal, with British rule at the town of St. Louis a disturbance to Catholics there.
 Then in 1814 the Treaty of Paris returned Senegal to the French.
-Thereafter, the largely mixed-race people of the colony continued to acquire French culture, including liberalism of the Enlightenment tradition.
-France tried to exploit its colony by encouraging the growth of agricultural products desired in France, but its agricultural program in Senegal failed – a failure that has been blamed on mismanagement.
-France monopolized trade into and out of Senegal, and until 1817 slaves were openly shipped from Senegal across the Atlantic.
-And from Yao traders on Africa's east coast the French were acquiring slaves for their plantations on the islands of Mauritius and Reunion (east of Madagascar).
+Thereafter, the largely mixed-race people of the colony continued with French culture, including liberalism in the Enlightenment tradition.
+France tried to exploit its colony by encouraging the growth of agricultural products desired in France, but this program failed, a failure blamed on mismanagement.
+Until 1817 slaves were openly shipped from Senegal across the Atlantic.
+The French were acquiring slaves from Yao traders on Africa's east coast, the slaves destined for their plantations on the islands of Mauritius and Reunion (east of Madagascar).
 After 1817, when France joined other nations in abolishing international slave trading, slaves were sneaked out of Africa, including attempts to run past the British navy on the Atlantic coast.

 France's government cooperated with the British in trying to suppress the slave trade.
 Slaves taken from a ship off the coast of Angola were given sanctuary on the coastal island of Gorée, formerly the largest slave trading post on the Atlantic, halfway between the mouth of the Senegal River and Gambia.
 After three years on Gorée, these freed slaves were settled at a French trading station that had been founded in 1843, just south of Spanish Guinea, at a timber exporting point, which, in 1848, was given the name Libreville (French for Freetown).